-(A) Applications for both permits to install and plan approvals required by rule 3745-42-02 of the Administrative Code shall be made on using forms prepared by Ohio EPA and shall contain such information as the director deems necessary to determine whether the criteria of rule 3745-42-04 of the Administrative Code are met.
+(A) Applications for both permits to install and plan approvals required by rule 3745-42-02 of the Administrative Code shall be made using forms prepared by Ohio EPA and shall contain such information as the director deems necessary to determine whether the criteria of rule 3745-42-04 of the Administrative Code are met.

 (1) Any of the following must be signed and certified by a professional engineer licensed by the Ohio state board of registration for professional engineers and surveyors:

-(i) Sanitary sewer extensions;
+(i) Sanitary sewer extensions.

-(ii) Pump stations or distribution systems;
+(ii) Pump stations or distribution systems.

-(iii) Prefabricated unit installations (e.g., small sewage treatment plants);
+(iii) Prefabricated unit installations (e.g., small sewage treatment plants).

-(iv) Sewage treatment plants;
+(iv) Sewage treatment plants.

-(v) Land application systems;
+(v) Land application systems.

-(vi) Holding tanks;
+(vi) Holding tanks.

-(vii) Mound systems;
+(vii) Mound systems.

-(viii) Septic tanks and leach fields;
+(viii) Septic tanks and leach fields.

 (x) Monofills (disposal sites for fly ash, foundry sand or other similar industrial wastes).

-(xi) Industrial or commercial treatment works;
+(xi) Industrial or commercial treatment works.

-(c) Operation and maintenance manuals for disposal systems;
+(c) Operation and maintenance manuals for disposal systems.

-(e) General plans or facility plans, including feasibility and cost analysis;
+(e) General plans or facility plans, including feasibility and cost analysis.

-(f) Impoundment closure plans; and
+(f) Impoundment closure plans.

 (g) Beneficial reuse or recycling plans that involve engineering calculations including, but not limited to, structural fill projects, building foundations and road beds.

-(a) Municipal sludge management plans using agronomically sound land application rates;
+(a) Municipal sludge management plans using agronomically sound land application rates.

-(b) Beneficial use or recycling projects using agronomically sound land application rates;
+(b) Beneficial use or recycling projects using agronomically sound land application rates.

 (d) Groundwater monitoring plans.

-(2) In the case of a partnership, by a general partner;
+(2) In the case of a partnership, by a general partner.

 (4) In the case of a municipal, state, federal or other governmental facility, by the principal executive officer, the ranking elected official or other duly authorized employee.

-(C) In the case of plan approval for the land application of sludge, the application shall be signed by either the president, vice-president or highest ranking corporate officer with offices located in the state, or the owner of the entity planning to apply the sludge, and the highest elected official of the municipality from which the sludge is generated.
+(C) In the case of plan approval for the land application of sludge, the application shall be signed by either the president, vice-president or highest ranking corporate officer with offices located in the state, or the owner of the entity planning to apply the sludge, or the highest elected official of the municipality from which the sludge is generated.

 (D) The signatures shall constitute personal affirmation that all statements or assertions of fact made in the application are true and complete and comply fully with applicable state requirements and shall subject the signatory to liability under section 2921.13 of the Revised Code.